 - Many surface treatments are available that can assist with your vision needs, and our trained Opticians are ready to help explain the benefits of these options.

 - Advancements in treatments are not uncommon, with a major area of growth in Anti-Reflective Coatings.
 These coatings assist with white light glare, helping you look and see better in all lighting conditions.
 Premium AR coatings are built into your lenses, with a two-sided scratch coat, so you don’t see the imperfections that occurred in standard glare coats of the past.

 - Many other options exist, including: UV protection, Scratch Coatings, and Edge Treatments.

 - Solid and gradient tints are available for those seeking color on their lenses in all conditions, with a variety of colors and options from dark sunglass shades to light fashionable shades.

 - Polarized lens options are the best for bright light use, typically outside, achieved in part by the filters in the lens designed to reduce this type of glare.

 - One of the most exciting tint options, now in its seventh generation, is Transitions® photochromic technology.
 These lenses change from light to dark based on the amount of sunlight, and are a convenient option for people who don’t want the hassle of multiple pairs of glasses.
 Please scroll down for a demonstration link to this technology and to learn more about other Transitions® designs.

 EyeGlass Guide is a simple interactive tool provided by Transitions® optical to help choose the right eyeglasses for your needs.
-Answer the simple lifestyle questions, that will help tailor a report that you can take with you when purchasing your new eyewear.
+First, answer the simple lifestyle questions.
+Then the guide will help tailor a report that you can take with you when purchasing your new eyewear.